northwestcoder/satori-api-server/README.md

 # satori-api-server
 **A relay server for communicating with the Satori Rest API**

 This is a Python Flask-based web app which communicates with the Satori platform.

-It is meant to be deployed as a standalone server in such a manner that you would then connect to URL endpoints, submitting requests via parameters.
-This server would then call into the Satori Rest API with the info provided.
+It is meant to be deployed as a standalone server, receiving URLs and parameters via a single GET, and then submitting requests to the Satori API using those parameters.

 This project was tested using Google Cloud Run.
 The dockerfile included here is ready to go for GCP.
 Short GCP-specific steps to deploy this project: